About Joe Nevills

 Joe Nevills is a Kentucky-based journalist specializing in horse racing industry topics.

-He is the Daily Racing Form's sales editor and Michigan correspondent, and a columnist for Arabian Finish Line magazine.
-Some may also recognize his work as The Haiku Handicapper, or simply as that guy who wears the black baseball cap.
+He is the Paulick Report’s bloodstock editor, and a columnist for Arabian Finish Line magazine.
+Some may also recognize his work as The Haiku Handicapper, or simply as that guy who wears the Chris Ledoux baseball cap.

 A native of Edmore, Mich., Joe grew up on four-furlong sprints and $4,000 claiming tags, learning how the sport works from his grandpa, who raised and raced Thoroughbreds at Detroit Race Course, Great Lakes Downs, and Mount Pleasant Meadows.
 His parents raised Belgian Draft horses, putting him on polar opposites of the equine speed spectrum.